binarybottle/optimize_layouts/keyboard_study/README_keyboards.md

     4. Same-finger (empirical analysis of left same- vs. different finger inside finger-columns)
     5. Outside reach (empirical analysis of left-hand lateral stretches outside finger-columns)

-For this study, #5 is excluded, as only finger-column keys are considered.
+For this study, #5 (engram_outside) is excluded, as only finger-column keys are considered.
 A layout's score is the average product of each key-pair's base score and the corresponding letter-pair's frequency.